loftusa/onramp/Accessing-Clusters.md

  * umibozu - Arnab
  * kyoto - Masters students
  * karakuri - used to serve the Memit demo
- * nagoya.research.khoury.edu - used to for LLMs and to prototype the engine service
+ * nagoya.research.khoury.edu - used for LLMs and to prototype the engine service

 ## baukit.org